scriptotek/library-sql/_episodes/02-basic-queries.md

 {: .sql}

 The `.width 60 10` tells the Sqlite to show the first 60 characters of the `title` column and the first 10 characters of the `authors` column.
+If you have more columns, add more numbers.
 To reset the width settings, you can use `.width auto`.

 To select __all__ of the columns in a table using the wildcard '*'